imkevinkuo/human-gait/README.md

 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/ellipseheight.png" width="50%">

 ## Fitting time series
 Using the "vertical position and velocity" technique, position-time series are extracted from 28 subjects.
-Each subject has a "gallery" and a "probe" series (both consisting of 300 data points).
-To classify each "probe" series, we directly use the "gallery" videos as a model.
-We then use nearest-neighbor classifcation, measuring euclidian distance with discrete time warping with hyperparameter w=10.
+Each subject has two videos of data, each consisting of 300 frames.
+Since we are trying to fit time series, one video will be used for training and the other will be used for validation.
+The testing videos are classified using nearest-neighbor distance with discrete time warping (hyperparameter w=10).
-Out of the 28 "probe" videos:
+Out of the 28 validation videos:
-- 15 are matched correctly to their "gallery" video.
+- 15 are matched correctly to their testing video.
 - 5 have the correct answer as the 2nd most likely match.
 - 3 are 3rd and 5th most likely.
-Overall, 26/28 of the subjects have both their videos classified somewhat near each other.
 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/z_nn_classification.png" width="40%">

 ## Average silhouette